Ferrets General Health Care

 Reasons For Sterilising Your Female Ferret

-Your Ferret will get an intramuscular sedation that will make her fall asleep in 5 to 10 minutes.
+Your ferret will get an intramuscular sedation that will make her fall asleep in 5 to 10 minutes.
 We then prepare the area on the ventral abdomen for surgery.
 She will then be placed on anaesthesia for the duration of the surgery.
-A two cm incision in made just behind the belly button and the uterus and ovaries are removed.
+A two centimetre incision is made just behind the belly button and the uterus and ovaries are removed.
 The abdominal muscle and skin is closed with absorbable sutures.
 The sutures are hidden underneath the skin so your ferret won’t be able to pull them out.
 There is no need to remove any stitches later on.

 Male Ferret Castration

 Castration should be done by 6-8 months of age.
 Reducing the odour produced by the sebaceous glands on the skin is one of the main reasons owners get their ferrets castrated.

 Canine distemper virus is a fatal disease in ferrets and is a significant risk and the disease is ubiquitous.
 It is a prevalent disease in dogs and transmission of the virus is most commonly accomplished by aerosol exposure.
 Direct contact with conjunctival and nasal exudates, urine, faeces and skin also cause infection.